 11. Control the Cartridge Performance

 Although this is rare, some people actually use the method of controlling their cartridge performance to maintain their printer.
 First, you need to make four circles in red, green, black, and yellow.
-It is made by insert shapes in the Microsoft Word software program.
+It is made by inserting shapes in the Microsoft Word software program.

 The next thing to do is to print the image with the highest resolution.
 Ensure to do this once in 1-2 months to keep and maintain the cartridge performance in excellent working condition.
 You can also use this method to examine the status of the cartridge, you will know whether it prints colors well or not.